When I write of hunger, I am really writing about love and the hunger for it, and warmth and the love of it and it is all one.

 Working as a freelance stylist, photographer, and recipe developer making the business of everyday living not just beautiful but interesting is my raison d’être.
 I’m not in it for the simply pretty.
 I’m in it for contrast and mess, the counter-intuitive, the strange, and the dark.
 I’m a mystic with the moon forever in the corner of my eye.

-All of the work I do is inspired by the notion of nesting wherever you go and traveling even when you’re at home, and when I’m not behind the stove, lens, or keyboard I can usually be found combing farmers markets & flea markets in search of inspiration.
-That’s why you’ll find everything here: seasonal cooking, simple gatherings, workshops with friends & makers, and vignettes of both a quiet life lived in Tennessee & my travels and wanderings.
+All of the work I do is inspired by the notion of nesting wherever you go and traveling even when you’re at home, and when I’m not behind the stove, lens, or keyboard I can usually be found combing farmers markets & flea markets all over the world in search of inspiration.
+That’s why you’ll find everything here: seasonal cooking, simple gatherings, travel guides, retreats & workshops, and vignettes of both a quiet life lived in Tennessee & my wanderings.
 For me, eating locally is just part of the larger picture of living mindfully, of being present.
 We are here, and it is now.
 Slow food & a slow life make moments more prismatic; tomatoes are more salt & earth, and days more farm stand than fluorescent.

 My philosophy is that regarding the quotidian as art down to the detail renders so much more out of life.
 That’s the aim of my work be it baking a pie, writing prose, styling a photo shoot or just a table, arranging foraged florals, hosting a gathering, teaching a workshop, or cooking a dinner.
 I strive to appreciate every scent, every texture, every season, every taste.
 I want to love my sugar bowl and my toothpaste, what I learn from conflict and from a weeping meringue.
 Sometimes beauty is very ugly, and sometimes the ugly is very beautiful.